robotika/robotour/rules/rules.md

 The team whose robot manage best to proceed along the route wins.
 Only reaching the goals positions is awarded 10 points for reaching the load area and 10 points for reaching the unload area.
 Finally 10 points can be gained for return to service area after task completion.
+At the unloading point, the team may consider repeating the delivery and in case of success it gets another 20 points.
+If the robot only manages to return to the place of the first loading so he doesn't get any points.
-In total the team can get maximum of 30 points per run.
+In total, the team can get maximum of 50 points per run.

 There is also a penalty 5 points if robot leaves the road, collides with an obstacle, or must be stopped by emergency STOP button.
 The robot can terminate its attempt